 Permanency is another major issue for kids in foster care.
 I am not just talking about a permanent home, I am talking about permanent relationships.
 Like I said before, I have no one to call.
 My friends.
 Yes, my friends.
-Most of my friends are 19 and 20 years vide me with a home, it provided me with shelter.
+Most of my friends are 19 and 20 years old and they do not know what it is like to live on your own.